Treat with UV During Boil Water Advisory

 While being told not to cook or bathe with the water coming into our homes is inconvenient, it is NOT an uncommon circumstance.
+Every year, hundreds of thousands of U.S. and Canadian residents temporarily lose access to clean, safe water.

 Why Are Boil Water Advisories Issued?